Yashrajpawar-dev/Algorithms-/README.md

-# Algorithms-
-This repository contains the collection of Operating System (OSY) practical programs implemented in C/Python as per the diploma syllabus.
-The programs cover fundamental CPU Scheduling, Page Replacement, and File Allocation algorithms that form the core of Operating Systems concepts.
-# OSY Practical Codes – Diploma Semester
+# OSY Practical Codes – Semester 5

-This repository contains all the Operating System practical programs implemented in C for the diploma curriculum.
+This repository contains all the Operating System practical programs implemented in Python for Semester 5 of the diploma curriculum.
 It includes CPU Scheduling, Page Replacement, Deadlock Handling, and File Allocation methods.

 ---